jgcfyidev/jgcfyi/content/_index.md

 placemaking can help build more resilient communities and reduce our reliance on disempowering institutions.

+Before diving in, you can go 1. [**here**](/Philosophy) for a short brief on my general philosphy of writing and approach to this project.

 Below, you can find a link to each of the essays in the series.

 ---